eXtremeProgramming-cn/plolp/briefing/persona.md

 - **Expertise:** The area of expertise or domain knowledge it should have (e.g., "with expertise in international relations and digital sovereignty").
 - **Ideology or viewpoint:** Any key beliefs or ideological stance (e.g., "a patriot with Marxist leanings who believes internationalism can align with national interest").
 - **Contextual info:** Relevant background or context that comes with that persona (e.g., "familiar with governmental sensitivities and the target audience's expectations").

+**Explanations:**

+I (the author) still don't quite understand the technological magic, but it seems setting a persona can have some subtle influences to LLM and frame its thinking.

+It's fine to have this chapter relatively shorter.
+It's simple and straightforward.
+I don't have much trick to add.